yacinehmito/webpack-dashboard-isomorphic-example/README.md

 expected to share a lot of code between client and server (hence the name of the repo, to keep it short)

-**This repo uses webpack 2 and an unmerged PR on webpack-dashboard**

 ## To get it working

 Clone the repo and use your favourite package manager to pull the dependencies.